krammandrea/learning-git/basics.md

 --------------
 - 'esc' for command modus
 - 'i' for insert modus
-- 'esc' + 'dd' + 'y' to delete one line and paste it again
+- 'esc' + 'dd' + 'p' to delete one line and paste it again
 - 'esc' + ':wq' to save file and exit vi